ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/buddy_role.md

 **Join the team!** Thank you so much for willing to help.
 In order to sign up as a Brainhack buddy, please fill in this form (TODO!).

----

-Image credit: we thank [unDraw](https://undraw.co/) for the graphics used in this page.